Reza-0-0/Miscellaneous/README.md

 # Miscellaneous
-It contains random codes in different topics
+It contains random codes/projects in different topics.
+These are some random projects that I did in my leisure time.